Kolkata West International City: Opposition

+Residents of Howrah, including the former deputy mayor of the Howrah Municipal Corporation, initially demanded that the word "Kolkata" be replaced with "Howrah" in the township's name.
+They alleged that it would mislead potential land owners into thinking that KWIC was in Kolkata, when it was actually in Howrah.

-An elite population of the city had initially demanded that the word ‘Kolkata’ be dropped from the name, as misleading.
-There was a barrage of criticism over Howrah Municipal Corporation agreeing to supply 2 million gallons of water per day to the project, amidst its general inability to sustain a proper water-supply to residential areas.
+The project also faced criticism over its water supply.
+Howrah Municipal Corporation agreed to supply 2 million gallons of water per day to the project, despite its inability to sustain a proper water supply to all of its constituents.

 Delays

-The developers have missed numerous deadlines since 2008; 2013 not even half of the first phase work was completed.
+The developers have missed numerous deadlines since 2008.
+Less than half of the first phase work was completed by 2013, when it should have been completed by 2008.
 Salim Group and Ciputra Development went away soon after missing the first deadline.

-The buyers have since formed an association -- Kolkata West Buyers' Welfare Association - to lodge protests against the supposed scam.
+The buyers have since formed an association (Kolkata West Buyers' Welfare Association) to protest against the delays.
 A few flats were eventually provided with completion certificates from 2011 and onwards but were allegedly far from complete and constructed in a sub-optimal fashion.

 Multiple protests have been held since 2011.
-In July 2011, Abhay Mohan Jha of HIMAL Southasian, made a visit to the proposed township and found it to be a desolated and uninhabited place, that resembled more of a cemetery.
-After being disallowed by the guards to enter the property, he visited the project-office in Chowringhee to find about 200 investors in a dharna, who despite having paid in full, were unable to move in, due to lack of any minimal infrastructure.
-Work progressed at a very slow pace and whilst more houses were eventually constructed, most of them had no connecting road or other basic facilities.
-The Association also protested by writing to West Bengal Chief Minister, Mamata Banerjee, but to no avail.
+In July 2011, Abhay Mohan Jha of HIMAL Southasian, made a visit to the proposed township and found it to be a desolated and uninhabited place, that resembled a cemetery.
+After being prohibited from entering the property, he visited the project-office in Chowringhee to find about 200 investors in a dharna, who despite having paid in full, were unable to move in, due to lack of any infrastructure.
+Work progressed at a very slow pace and whilst more houses were eventually constructed, some of them were lacking connecting roads.
+The Association also protested by writing to West Bengal Chief Minister, Mamata Banerjee.

-Universal Success Group has since blamed it on the delayed processing of "certain" approvals from various regulatory bodies like KMDA et al. KMDA though refuted the allegations and mentioned of the group being non-transparent when queried by them, about the reasons behind such extraordinary delays.
+Universal Success Group blamed the delayed processing of certain approvals from various regulatory bodies such as KMDA.
+KMDA denied the allegations and claimed the group was not transparent when they queried it about the reasons behind such extraordinary delays.

 The Association has also filed a case against Kolkata West with the Competition Commission of India.
+Some homeowners also filed individual lawsuits demanding a refund.